 - Discuss research proposal and ethics approval processes with your supervisor.

-- Complete Arts Risk Register and planning documentation and submit for approval to School Safety Officer (course coordinator to advise).*
+- Complete a Risk Register via S.A.R.A.H and include planning documentation before assigning (Online) to the School Safety Officer* for approval (Director of Program to advise).

 - Monash Abroad to notify you of final approval and pay Monash Abroad Travel Scholarship ($200) and Monash University Travel Insurance.